-Big thanks to the folks at FiiO for sending me this demo unit, which is their newest iteration, the E10K Olympus 2.
-I am not being compensated by FiiO for this review in any way.
+Big thanks to the folks at FiiO for sending me this demo unit.
+I am not being compensated by them for this review in any way.
 I’m simply giving my impressions of the Amp/DAC.
 Read on to find out what I thought!

 Hey there friend, and Welcome aboard!!

 Before we get into the FiiO E10K USB DAC Review, grab a snack, sit back and relax because…

 What I will bring you in this review

 Click any of these to navigate the page!

 In the world of Amps and DACs, Amp/DAC combos, separate amps, separate DACs, and all of the options available, one thing becomes clear if you’re new to the hobby:

 Wow.
 That was an oxymoron if I’ve ever heard one.

 It’s true though: companies, people, bloggers, reviewers, and the whole slew of the information age have actually contributed to humans being more lost than when they started!

 There’s simply too much to choose from nowadays.
 Buy this, not that!
 My amp delivers optimal sound quality!